plone/training/voltoaddons/05-objectwidget-block-edit.rst

     // ... change in the default configuration function if (!config.widgets.widget.text_align)
         config.widgets.widget.text_align = TextAlign;

+An widget is a component with three main properties: ``id``, ``value`` and ``onChange``.
+The widget needs to call back the ``onChange`` with id and new value.
+To conform to the UI requirements Volto provides the ``FormFieldWrapper`` component which works on a very nice and easy principle: drop whatever control inside it, as a child and it will render that control neatly wrapped with the label, description, error messages, etc. This concept is somewhat similar to Zope's ZPT macro and slot system.

 Now go back to the schema and let's use the new text align widget: